-• A prediction for x is robust if the outcome is stable under minor perturbations of the input

-• $$\forall x' \cdot d(x, x') < \epsilon \Rightarrow f(x) = f(x')$$

-- distance function d and permissible distance € depends on problem - A model is robust if most predictions are robust
+- A prediction for input x is robust if the outcome is stable under minor perturbations to the input: - ullet $\forall x'. d(x,x') < \epsilon \Rightarrow f(x) = f(x')$ - distance function d and permissible distance $\epsilon$ depends on the problem domain! - A model is said to be robust if most predictions are robust - An important concept in safety and security settings - In safety, perturbations tend to be random or predictable (e.g., sensor noise due to weather conditions) - In security, perturbations are intentionally crafted (e.g., adversarial attacks) - In some domains, both safety and security matter: Examples?